 You will need the following supplies during the process:

-• Honey: Ensure you have raw and unpasteurized honey since it contains wild yeast.
+- Honey: Make sure you have raw and unpasteurized honey since it contains wild yeast.

-• Water: Use clean, chlorine-free water in the process.
+- Water: Use clean, chlorine-free water in the process.
 You can use tap water, but you need to boil it and let it cool overnight.
-Boiling ensures all the chlorine evaporates.

-• Cleaning and Sanitizing Solution: This one will help you keep the brewing equipment clean and sanitized to avoid introducing unwanted bacteria.
-Ensure you use unscented sanitizer to curb the introduction of unwanted flavors.
-A non-rinse sanitizer is ideal.
+- Cleaning and Sanitizing Solution: This one will help you keep the brewing equipment clean and sanitized to avoid introducing unwanted bacteria.
+Use unscented sanitizer to curb the introduction of unwanted flavors.
+A non-rinse sanitizer makes the work easier.

 Some of the equipment, such as an airlock, hydrometer, airtight container stirring spoons, and bottles, can be purchased from a local brewing supply shop.
 You can also get them online from a homebrewing supply store, like MoreBeer or Nothern Brewer.